What is the Clean Heat Market Mechanism (CHMM)?

 • The fines only apply to boiler manufacturers that already produce heat pumps

-See also New Boiler Costs - How Much is a new boiler in 2024?
+See also Boiler Prices UK - How Much Does a New Boiler Cost?

 *Again, with a 6% sales target (for 2025/26), boiler manufacturers would need to ensure they sell six heat pumps for every relevant 100 boilers sold in this scenario, or else face fines.